 Article 12 conforming amendments.
-The draft includes revisions include extensive amendments to UCC Article 9.
+The revisions include extensive amendments to UCC Article 9.
 Several of these amendments address security interests in controllable electronic records and in the rights to payment that are embedded in, or tethered to, controllable electronic records-controllable accounts and controllable payment intangibles.
 Perfection (i.e., essentially, enforceability against third-parties) of security interests in these assets may be achieved by a secured party obtaining control of the asset or filing a financing statement in the appropriate jurisdiction's filing office.
 A security interest perfected by control has priority over a security interest perfected by filing.
-The draftrevisions also provides provide special rules for the law governing perfection and priority for security interests in controllable electronic records, controllable accounts, and controllable payment intangibles.
-These rules draw on the new Article 12 choice-of-law rule.
+The revisions also provide special rules for the law governing perfection and priority for security interests in controllable electronic records, controllable accounts, and controllable payment intangibles.
+These rules draw on the Article 12 choice-of-law rule.

 Chattel paper.
 UCC Article 9 affords special treatment to "chattel paper" (e.g., installment sale contracts and personal property leases).
-The draft redefines revisions redefine "chattel paper" and updates update the Article 9 provisions applicable to this type of collateral.
-The new revised definition resolves uncertainty that has arisen under the current previous definition and more accurately reflects the distinction between the seller's or lessor's right to payment and the record (e.g., installment sale contract or lease) evidencing that right.
-The new revised definition also resolves uncertainty that has arisen when goods are leased as part of a hybrid transaction involving services or non-goods property as well as goods.
-This draft also addresses The revisions address additional issues relating to hybrid transactions, mentioned in 2.d., below.
-The draft also provides, and provide an amended definition of "control" of an authoritative electronic copy of a record evidencing chattel paper, which reflects a more accurate and technologically flexible approach than the current previous definition.
+The revisions redefine "chattel paper" and update the Article 9 provisions applicable to this type of collateral.
+The revised definition resolves uncertainty that has arisen under the previous definition and more accurately reflects the distinction between the seller's or lessor's right to payment and the record (e.g., installment sale contract or lease) evidencing that right.
+The revised definition also resolves uncertainty that has arisen when goods are leased as part of a hybrid transaction involving services or non-goods property as well as goods.
+The revisions address additional issues relating to hybrid transactions, mentioned in 2.d., below, and provide an amended definition of "control" of an authoritative electronic copy of a record evidencing chattel paper, which reflects a more accurate and technologically flexible approach than the previous definition.

 Money.
-The draft includes revisions include a new revised definition of "money" in Article 1, which applies throughout the UCC unless otherwise provided.
-It They also includes include amendments that define "electronic money" and provide a definition of "control" of electronic money that tracks the corresponding definition for control of controllable electronic records.
+The revisions include a revised definition of "money" in Article 1, which applies throughout the UCC unless otherwise provided.
+They also include amendments that define "electronic money" and provide a definition of "control" of electronic money that tracks the corresponding definition for control of controllable electronic records.
 Perfection of a security interest in electronic money (a subset of money) as original collateral must be by control, not filing.
-The draft provides revisions provide a new revised Article 9 definition of "money" for purposes of Article 9 that excludes deposit accounts (which could in the future be adopted by a government as money).) and money in an electronic form that cannot be subjected to control.
-The draft revisions also updates update the take-free rules for transferees of money-both electronic money and tangible money-and transferees of funds from deposit accounts.
+The revisions provide a revised Article 9 definition of "money" that excludes deposit accounts (which could in the future be adopted by a government as money) and money in an electronic form that cannot be subjected to control.
+The revisions also update the take-free rules for transferees of money-both electronic money and tangible money-and transferees of funds from deposit accounts.

 Control through another person.
-Proposed revisions Revisions to the provisions on control in Sections 9-104 (control of deposit accounts), 9-105 (control of authoritative electronic copiescopy of records record evidencing chattel paper), and 9-105A (control of electronic money) and in-a-proposed conforming modification to Section 8-106(d)(3) (control of security entitlement) address control through the acknowledgment of a person in control.
-For similar revisions provisions, see Section Sections 7-106 (control of electronic document of title):) and 12-105 (control of controllable electronic record).
-For a discussion of these-proposed revisions, see Section 12-105, Comment 8.
+Revisions to the provisions on control in Sections 9-104 (control of deposit accounts), 9-105 (control of authoritative electronic copy of record evidencing chattel paper), and 9-105A (control of electronic money) and a conforming modification to Section 8-106(d)(3) (control of security entitlement) address control through the acknowledgment of a person in control.
+For similar provisions, see Sections 7-106 (control of electronic document of title) and 12-105 (control of controllable electronic record).
+For a discussion of these revisions, see Section 12-105, Comment 8.